ALL ARTICLES

 Final maintenance rule

 If the appliance touches drinking water or baby items, use DescaleX Bio.
-If it is a coffee machine, dishwasher, or showerhead, use DescaleX.
-If it is a washing machine, geyser, boiler, water tank, immersion rod, or RO pre-filter housing, use WashDX.
+If it is a coffee machine or dishwasher, use DescaleX.
+If it is a washing machine, geyser, showerhead, boiler, water tank, immersion rod, or RO pre-filter housing, use WashDX.

 Final word